What is an electrophysiology study?

 heart.
 This helps keep blood flowing the way it should.
 This movement of the heart

 creates the heartbeat, or heart rhythm.

-evaluate how well a medicine is working.
+done to help evaluate how well a medicine is working.

 During the EP study, specialists in heart rhythms or an electrophysiology specialist